First, you need a study plan.

-Students often tell me that they don’t want to take the time to set up their time and workload in Shovel.
+Students often tell me that they don’t want to take the time to set up their time and workload.

-They say they already have a syllabus and that entering that information again into an app takes too much time.
+They say they already have a syllabus and that entering that information again into an app or paper planner takes too much time.

 I’ve got news for you – you’re already doing a study plan – you just don’t know it.
 You’re doing it in your head and that’s not good.

 You know that continuous stress you often feel in college?
-That’s why.
-You thought you had time to get it done and you were wrong.
+That’s because you keep everything in your head and that causes you to make mistakes.
+You thought you had time to get a task done and you were wrong.
 Now you have too much to do and not enough time.
 You weren’t planning, you were guessing.

 If you found this site, it’s because planning in your head is not working out for you.